Bengali sweets will always have a special place in my heart and this Vanilla Rasmalai is my favourite kind.

 Instructions

-• Carefully pour the mixture into the lined colander.
+- Carefully pour the mixture into the lined colander.
 Remove the bowl from under the colander (if using).
-Rinse the curds under cold, running water to remove any sourness from the vinegar.
+Rinse the curds under lukewarm, running water (at least 3-4 minutes) to remove any sourness from the lemon juice.

 To make the malai pieces (rasgulla) from chhena:

-• Break the chenna into rough pieces and begin to knead it with your hand.
+- Break the chenna into rough pieces and begin to knead it with your hand.
 Use the heel of your palm to spread the chenna as thinly as possible against the work surface, using a long, sliding motion.
 Apply pressure to press out all graininess and gather the mixture together again.
-Repeat this action 40-50 times until all traces of graininess have disappeared and the chenna is smooth.
-It should take 10-12 minutes.
+Repeat this action until all traces of graininess have disappeared and the chenna is smooth.
+It should take 15-20 minutes.
 It should be soft and smooth, not grainy or greasy.

-• Divide the chenna into 24 pieces.
+- Divide the chenna into 14 pieces (or make 16 smaller ones).
 Lightly oil your hands and roll into balls, pressing against your palms to ensure the ball is smooth and crack free.
-Lightly press to form a disc or patty, about 3cm in diameter.
+Lightly press to form a disc, about 2cm in diameter.
 Repeat for all the pieces.

-• Boil hard for 15 minutes until the malai pieces have doubled in size.
-Keep a kettle or separate pan of hot water aside and ladle hot water into the pan every 5 minutes during cooking.
+- Boil hard for 18 minutes exactly, until the malai pieces have doubled in size.
+Keep a kettle or separate pan of hot water aside and ladle around 65 ml hot water into the pan every 5 minutes during cooking.
 This will ensure the sugar syrup remains at the same consistency.
 If the malai pieces are turning dark, the syrup is too concentrated.
 Add hot water and bring it back to the correct temperature.

-• Once 15 minutes are up, turn the heat down and remove the cooked rasgullas with a slotted spoon and drain excess syrup.
-Place it in a bowl of ice water immediately to stop the cooking process.
-Allow to sit in the water for 3 minutes and then very gently, press each piece between your palms to remove excess liquid and to flatten it very slightly.
+- Once 18 minutes are up, turn the heat down and remove the cooked rasmalai pieces with a slotted spoon and drain excess syrup.
+Place the pieces into a bowl of cold water immediately to stop the cooking process.
+Allow to sit in the water for 10 minutes and then very gently, press each piece between your palms to remove excess liquid and to flatten it and remove excess liquid.

-• Once all the pieces have been added to the masala doodh, cover the pan and refrigerate for 8-10 hours for the malai pieces to absorb the masala doodh.
-Garnish with the optional dried rose petals and edible gold/silver leaf.
+- Cover and refrigerate for at least 8 hours for the malai pieces to absorb the milk.
+Garnish with the optional dried rose petals.

 The Rasmalai can be kept in the fridge for up to a week.